hinthealth/behave/README.md

   Ew.
 Gross.

 **The Solution**
 Behave!
-Tell that DOM exactly what you want.
+Tell the DOM exactly what you want.
   ```
   fill('form').with({email: 'joeShmo@gmail.com', age: 27, dob: '04/27/87'});
   expect(find('Create')).not.toBeDisabled()